USS Lexington (CV-16): World War II

 One of the carrier's first casualties was 1939 Heisman Trophy winner Nile Kinnick.
 During the ship's initial voyage (to the Caribbean) in 1943, Kinnick and other naval fliers were conducting training flights off her deck.
-The Grumman F4F Wildcat flown by Kinnick developed a serious oil leak while airborne and was unable to return to the Lexington, crashing into the sea four miles from the ship.
-Neither Kinnick nor his plane were ever recovered.
+The Grumman F4F Wildcat flown by Kinnick developed a serious oil leak while airborne and was unable to return to Lexington, crashing into the sea four miles from the ship.
+Neither Kinnick nor his plane were recovered.

 Lexington arrived at Pearl Harbor on 9 August 1943, and participated in a raid on Tarawa air bases in late September, followed by a raid against Wake Island in October, before returning to Pearl Harbor to prepare for the Gilbert Islands operation.
 From 19 to 24 November, she made searches and flew sorties in the Marshalls, covering the landings in the Gilberts.
 Her aviators downed 29 enemy aircraft on 23 and 24 November.

 Kwajalein raid

 Lexington sailed to raid Kwajalein on 4 December.
 Her morning strike destroyed the SS Kembu Maru, damaged two cruisers, and accounted for 30 enemy aircraft.
-Her gunners splashed two of the enemy torpedo planes that attacked at midday, but were ordered not to open fire at night as Admiral Charles Pownall then in command believed it would give their position away (he was later replaced).
+The carrier was attacked at midday by six Tenzan Torpedo bombers of the 531st Kōkūtai, two were shot down by flak while attacking the carrier, but the task force was ordered not to open fire at night as Admiral Charles Pownall then in command believed it would give their position away.
+He was later replaced.

 At 19:20 that night, a major air attack began while the task force was under way off Kwajalein.
 At 23:22, parachute flares from Japanese planes silhouetted the carrier, and 10 minutes later, she was hit by a torpedo on the starboard side, knocking out her steering gear.
 Nine people were killed, two on the fantail and seven in the chief petty officers' mess room, which was a repair party station during general quarters.
 Four members of the affected repair party survived because they were sitting on a couch that apparently absorbed the shock of the explosion.
 Settling 5 ft by the stern, the carrier began circling to port amidst dense clouds of smoke pouring from ruptured tanks aft.
 To maintain water-tight integrity, damage control crews were ordered to seal the damaged compartments and welded them shut, applying heavy steel plates where needed.
 An emergency hand-operated steering unit was quickly devised, and Lexington made Pearl Harbor for emergency repairs, arriving on 9 December.
 She reached Bremerton, Washington, on 22 December for full repairs, completed on 20 February 1944.
 The error in judgment concerning opening fire at night was never repeated, as thereafter gun crews were ordered to open fire anytime the ship came under attack.
 Following this attack, the ship was reported as sunk by Japan's Tokyo Rose, the first of several such assertions.